oddbird/oddleventy/content/work/adobe.md

 }
 ```

-In each page's Vue file, we set `--svg-base`
+In each page’s Vue file, we set `--svg-base`
 to a size that fit the majority of typefaces
 within each set of illustrations.
 Since the illustrations were designed with